 6. Equipment levels: All equipment in Starfinder has levels.
 A 3rd level character should have roughly 3rd level gear.
 It costs progressively more and is also progressively more powerful.
 I believe it will still be necessary to continually upgrade your gear to keep up with the power-curve, just like the math of Pathfinder assumes you’ll be getting higher bonus weapons, armor, and other magic items that boost your stats and saving throws.
 Interestingly, higher level weapons provide better damage, but not a better chance to hit.
 You’re just as likely to hit with that level one laser pistol as a level 20 laser pistol.
 You can also add fusions to weapons.
 These are essentially magical enhancements such as bleeding, corrosive, and holy.

 7. Two Worn Magic Items: While in Pathfinder you have slots, each of which can typically have one magic item–head slot, neck slot, hands, belt, etc., in Starfinder you can only have two worn magic items such as rings, cloaks, amulets, and gloves–“beyond that, the magical fields start to interfere with each other.”
-Additionally you can only where one of any type such as a cloak or amulet, except for rings which you can have two of.
+Additionally you can only wear one of any type such as a cloak or amulet, except for rings which you can have two of.
 This limit applies to worn items, not to armor upgrades, held items, weapon fusions, augmentations, magic armor, consumables, or other forms of magic.
 So really, while only allowing two worn magic items seems to be a big change, you can still have magic weapons, armor, and potions.

 8. Spells Cap at 6th Level: This is not really a change to the mechanics of the game but rather to available classes, and will be significant to someone who really wants to play a full-caster, able to cast physics-bending 9th level spells.
 Currently the spell casting classes cap out at 6th level spells.
 There is nothing preventing Paizo from introducing full-casters at a later time, and with them, higher level spells.
 The intent here is that in Starfinder with technology doing so much and becoming so prevalent, magic has stepped back.
 This does not really have much impact until 13th level, when casters see their first 7th level spells in Pathfinder.
 (Really, in the AD&D days, someone needed to look up level in a thesaurus!)